gobitfly/beaconchain/frontend/components/bc/searchbar/readme.md

   2. Tell the bar how to read/display it by adding a new entry in the `TypeInfo` record.

 **If the API gets the ability to return a new field in some or all elements of its response array:**
-  1. Write the name of the new field in `SingleAPIresult`.
+  1. Write the name of the new field in `SingleAPIresult` in _searchbar.ts_.
   2. Create a reference to it in `Indirect`.
   3. In `TypeInfo`, tell the bar when/where this field must be read (by giving its `Indirect` reference).
-  4. Add a case for the reference in function `wasOutputDataGivenByTheAPI()`
+  4. Add a case for the reference in function `wasOutputDataGivenByTheAPI()`.
-  5. Add a case for the reference in function `realizeData()` in _SearchbarMain.vue_
+  5. Add a case for the reference in function `realizeData()`.

 **If for some type of result you want to change the information / order of the information that the user sees in the corresponding rows of the result-suggestion list:**
   1. Locate this result type in record `TypeInfo`.
   2. In that entry, change / swap the references that are in field `howToFillresultSuggestionOutput`.

 **If you want to change in depth the whole result-suggestion list (to change how every row displays the information):**
-  1. Add a display-mode in the `SuggestionrowCells` enum in _searchbar.ts_
+  1. Add a display-mode in the `SuggestionrowCells` enum in _searchbar.ts_.
   2. Update the `SearchbarPurposeInfo` record there to tell the bar which Purpose must use your new mode.
   3. Implement this mode in a new root `<div>` at the end of the `<template>` of `SuggestionRow.vue`.